ac20/IPARC_ChallengeV2/README.md

 ## Notes

-Run 'python GenerateDataset.py` to generate the dataset.
+Run `python GenerateDataset.py` to generate the dataset.

 ### Category A (Simple)